-Officially designated a marine park by the Japanese government
+The spot is officially designated a marine park by the Japanese government

-Kayaking, snorkeling, and diving classes are available
+Kayaking, snorkeling, and SUP are available

 From Tokushima Station, take the JR Mugi Line and get off at Awa-Kainan Station.
 Transfer to the Asato Line and get off at Shishikui Station.
 From there, take the Nanbu Bus or a shared bicycle.